src/app.py

 7from soar_sdk.app import App

-8from soar_sdk.asset import AssetField, BaseAsset
+8from soar_sdk.asset import AssetField, BaseAsset, FieldCategory

 9from soar_sdk.logging import getLogger